 History Of IESCO:-

-IESCO stands for Islamabad Electric Supply Company.IESCO is a subsidiary company of WAPDA.
-It had been created on April 25, 1998, when WAPDA’s electricity distribution section was divided into eight (8) independent companies.
-NEPRA had granted a distribution license on Saturday 03 November 2001.
-NEPRA had taken the start in 1997 and granted first electricity distribution license to IESCO.
+IESCO stands for Islamabad Electric Supply Company.
+It is a subsidiary company of WAPDA.
+It was created on April 25, 1998, when WAPDA’s electricity distribution section was divided into eight (8) independent companies.
+NEPRA was granted a distribution license on Saturday 03 November 2001.
+NEPRA started in 1997 and granted the first electricity distribution license to IESCO.
 In past, IESCO was working as Islamabad Area Electricity Board (IAEB).